EricChen23/DailyActivityPlanner/README.md

 # Daily Activity Planner

 The designer of this application **used to be** very good at procrastinating and forgetting things.
+His life was a mess.
 Now, he is reformed and wants to help others reform too.
 This is an application that keeps track of a user's schedule in a weekly view.
+It displays the activities on a table.
 The purpose of this application is to prevent users from forgetting plans and to organize their lives better.

 ### User Stories